littlefish-foundation/the-vault/B. Project Catalyst/Funded Proposal Tracking/NewOrder Monthly Report 3.md

 ### Module 1: Legal Research
 Read about this module here: [[NewOrder - Modules#**Module 1: Legal Research**]]

-The team concluded the research of the first problem area this month: **2 - Legal status of earning through Project Catalyst**
+The team concluded the research of the second problem area this month: **3 - Legal frameworks for Decentralized Organizations**

-You can find that document [here](https://docs.google.com/document/d/1mt8JVmvDaBhPeE04fW4k8l5GiuegQb4W/edit#heading=h.ci2uqeho9a48).
-The document will soon be put on the Vault as well.
+You can find that document [here](https://docs.google.com/document/d/1XWkk79LRLfhjWcM6VjV97wlQUv9jbnoO/edit?usp=sharing&ouid=105493237723142439851&rtpof=true&sd=true).
+The document will soon be put on the Vault after the reviews are completed.

+Then the team will work on **1 - Legal status of LFF Action NFTs**

 ### Module 2: Consultation and Educational Workshops
 Read about this module here: [[NewOrder - Modules#**Module 2: Consultation and Educational Workshops**]]

-The legal team joined us at one of our weekly calls to enlighten our community and take our questions regarding the legal status of our earnings from Project Catalyst.

-See the workshop on our Youtube Channel [here](https://www.youtube.com/watch?v=Wi-tLcKecik&t=1s)
+We had no workshops after the initial one.
+We will start back up in late March with a workshop on DAO Legal Frameworks.

 ## Discussion
-We're a bit behind on schedule with this work, but no worries.
-We'll be picking up speed in the next year with our legal team to deliver high quality content in the coming months.
+This work has been slow so far.
+We're giving it more attention to speed it all up and get the proposal done by June at the latest.